motioncrypto/motion-docs/docs/motion_install_from_script.md

 After the script finishes, you will want to check that it is running properly.
 Please type in:

-'motion-cli getinfo'
+`motion-cli getinfo`

-If you get an error about permissions, you just need to kill the process and restart with:
+If you put wrong Privkey or VIPSIP>:PORT and get an error, you just need edit the .conf file with the correct data with:

-'killall motiond'
+`nano /root/.motioncore/motion.conf`

-and restart with:
+Then save and exit using CTRL+X, Y and Enter, and restart daemon with:

-'motiond -daemon'
+`motiond -daemon`

 now test with:

-'motion-cli getinfo'
+`motion-cli getinfo`

 or

-'motion-cli getblockcount'
+`motion-cli getblockcount`

 If you get an error that file does not exist, it may be that the script failed to build and we need to trace back the problem.
 Contact devs in [discord](https://discord.gg/pTDAaMa).